Rounding off

 poem by Raychill Ellisonwonderland

-There's a woman in my lounge that I love deeply.
-In my lounge is a woman of my womb but she makes my world and she gave birth to me.
-In my world, There's a woman that lives and yearns for the rush of fresh crisp air when new pe...
+Content Note: Emotional isolation, caregiving, and invisibility.
+There’s a woman in my lounge that I love deeply.
+In my lounge is a woman of my womb— but she makes my world, and somehow, she gave birth to me.
+In my wo...
 Read more